KZDKM/Hyprspace/README.md

 - `plugin:overview:centerAligned` whether if workspaces should be aligned at the center (KDE / macOS style) or at the left (Windows style)
 - `plugin:overview:hideBackgroundLayers` do not draw background layers in overview
 - `plugin:overview:drawActiveWorkspace` draw the active workspace in overview as-is
+- `plugin:overview:overrideGaps` whether if overview should override the layout gaps in the current workspace using the following values
+- `plugin:overview:gapsIn`
+- `plugin:overview:gapsOut`

 ### Animation
 - The panel uses the `windows` curve for a slide-in animation